ASIF: Coupled Data Turns Unimodal Models to Multimodal Without Training: Introduction

-\looseness=-1In this paper, we present ASIF, a simple procedure that turns pre-trained uni-modal image and text models into a multimodal model using a \textit{relatively small}\footnote{Compared to the data sets used to train state-of-the-art multimodal models, our experiments use 1.6M captioned images.} multimodal data set and no additional training as shown in Figure~\ref{fig:freezed}.
-The resulting model aligns latent representations of images and text, behaving as if it was contrastively trained on multimodal data like CLIP or LiT.
-The key intuition is that captions of similar images should be themselves similar, and therefore a representation crafted using just similarities to ground-truth multimodal pairs is quasi mode-invariant.
+\looseness=-1In this paper, we present ASIF, a simple non-parametric procedure that turns pre-trained uni-modal image and text encoders into a multimodal model using a \textit{relatively small}\footnote{CLIP \cite{clip} experiments used from 400M to 15M captioned images as training samples, LiT \cite{lit} from 901M to 10M.
+Our experiments use 1.6M.} collection of image-text pairs and no additional training, as depicted in Figure~\ref{fig-models}.
+The resulting model is functionally equivalent to CLIP, effectively producing aligned representations of images and their captions.

+\looseness=-1\textbf{Intuition.} The key insight is that captions of similar images are themselves similar (Fig. \ref{fig-similar}), and therefore a representation crafted using just similarities to ground-truth multimodal pairs is quasi mode-invariant (Fig. \ref{fig-teaser}).

+The ASIF procedure is not only efficient but also has several intriguing features built-in.
+One of the key advantages is the ability to easily edit the model - adding new image-text pairs or removing outdated ones is as simple as encoding or canceling the corresponding embeddings.
+Furthermore, the multimodal representations are highly interpretable, as each dimension corresponds to the similarity of the input to a specific entry in the multimodal dataset.

-\looseness=-1Our results are surprising and raise several questions.
-Despite (1) the simplicity of the approach, (2) a multimodal data set that is up to 250 times smaller than in prior work and (3) the lack of actually training the model on multimodal data, ASIF achieves zero-shot classification accuracy on downstream data sets that is roughly in the same ballpark of CLIP~\citep{clip,lit}.
-This raises important questions on the data efficiency in foundation models, making ASIF a very powerful and cheap baseline for future work, and opening new doors for data centric AI~\citep{datacentric}.
-In fact, ASIF comes with several interesting properties by construction.
-The absence of training makes the model editable: adding or removing image-text pairs and deploying a new multimodal model is a matter of seconds.
-Moreover, the representations are highly interpretable, since every dimension corresponds to the similarity of the input to a unique entry in the multimodal dataset.
+\looseness=-1 \textbf{Contribution. }Our results are surprising and raise several questions.
+Despite (1) the simplicity of the approach, (2) a multimodal dataset that is up to 250 times smaller than in prior work and (3) the lack of actually training the model on multimodal data, ASIF achieves zero-shot classification accuracy on downstream datasets that is comparable to CLIP~\cite{clip,lit}.
+This raises important questions on the data efficiency in foundation models, making ASIF a very powerful and cheap baseline for future work, and opening new doors for data centric AI~\cite{datacentric}.

 In summary, we: